YutaGoto/JumpKingPlus.github.io/_docs/modding/king.md

 # King folder

-contains the textures of the player's wearable items in the custom level.
+contains the textures of the player's wearable items in the custom level.<!-- more -->
 {: .fs-6 .fw-300 }

 By changing these, you will have a different texture for the item only when the custom mode is triggered.<br>